tinuademargaret/tinuademargaret.github.io/_posts/2024-03-17-book-review.md

 I have always thought that there were no absolute truths, like how can we know something is true or always true when there are much more unknowns, magnitudes higher, than what we currently know.
 Also if we do something repeatedly 1000 times and it gives us the same result do we consider it to be always true?
 How do we know that the result would be the same the 1001th time we perform the experiment?

-As Brendan explains in this chapter, this is one of the questions mathematics seeks to answer, and it answers this question by mathematical proofs.
+As Prof. Brendan explains in this chapter, this is one of the questions mathematics seeks to answer, and it answers this question by mathematical proofs.
 So if you've ever wondered why mathematicians put themselves through what looks like a painful and really boring process of writing proofs here's your answer.
 My mind also goes back to the movie "The Man Who Knew Infinity", and it's clearer now why Ramanujan's supervisor was often in disagreement with him, despite his brilliance.
 Ramanujan relied heavily on intuition and often arrived at complex mathematical results without providing proofs that were standard practice in the mathematical community.

 Let's look at  Goldbach's conjecture for example.
 It says that every even number greater than or equal to 4 can be written as the sum of two primes (yeah go ahead and try it for a couple of numbers) but there's no mathematical proof for this and we can't physically compute this for very large numbers hence there's no way for us to tell that the mathematical statement is true.